Skip to content

 Lesson 04 — Status, Staging, and Commits

-Make a small file change and save it in Git history as a commit.
+Make one small change in the practice repository, inspect what changed, and save it in Git history as a commit.

 Terminal window